The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Julian Opie's screenprint, Bijou Gets Undressed 6 (signed), created in 2004, is estimated to be worth between £7,500 and £11,500.
-This is a rare artwork with an auction history of three sales since its initial entry to the market on 16th September 2015.
+Julian Opie's screenprint, Bijou Gets Undressed 6 (signed) from 2004, is estimated to be worth between £7,500 to £11,500.
+This is a rare artwork with an auction history of three sales since its entry to the market on 16th September 2015.
 The edition size of this artwork is limited to 30.

 Meaning & Analysis